ba-lab/COVID-19/Full-Pipeline.md

 -cst_fa_file ../constraints.cst \
 -abinitio:relax -out:overwrite
 ```
 ### Step8.
-Evaluate predicted structures using TM-score and RMSD
+Evaluate predicted structures using TM-score and RMSD (if native is present)
 Submit the native structure and the models with minimum score (in the scores.sfc file) to https://zhanglab.ccmb.med.umich.edu/TM-align/.